lstrojny/functional-php/docs/functional-php.md

 Invokes method `$methodName` on each object in the `$collection` and returns the results of the call

-``mixed Functional\invoke_first(array|Traversable $collection, string $methodName[, array $methodArguments])`` Invokes method `$methodName` on the first object in the `$collection` and returns the results of the call
+``mixed Functional\invoke_first(array|Traversable $collection, string $methodName[, array $methodArguments])`` Invokes method `$methodName` on the first object in the `$collection` containing a callable method named `$methodName` and returns the results of the call

-``mixed Functional\invoke_last(array|Traversable $collection, string $methodName[, array $methodArguments])`` Invokes method `$methodName` on the last object in the `$collection` and returns the results of the call
+``mixed Functional\invoke_last(array|Traversable $collection, string $methodName[, array $methodArguments])`` Invokes method `$methodName` on the last object in the `$collection` containing a callable method named `$methodName` and returns the results of the call

 ## invoker()